tsfeith-epfl/Image-Processing/README.md

 ### Parameters
 The parameters for the program are stored in a `.hpp` file called `parameters.hpp`.
-It allows to easily tweak the parameters of the program without having to recompile it or pass them as arguments.
+It allows to easily tweak the parameters of the program without having to pass them as arguments.
 Each mode of operation has different parameters, and they are described below.
 - Denoising
   - sigma: standard deviation of the Gaussian kernel to apply to the image.
 Set to 0 to use mean filtering.
 Default: 1.0